billsix/cprogrammingbook/doc/05-Arrays.rst

-One of the great benefits introduced by the new Standard is that it allows the types of the arguments to date to be declared in advance.
+One of the great benefits introduced by the C89 Standard is that it allows the types of the arguments to date to be declared in advance.
 A great favorite (and disastrous) mistake in C is to forget that a function